oojuolape/EmailGenerator/README.md

 # EmailGenerator

-The email generator that I created is a program that implements a prototype user interface for composing an email message.The program should also display a dialog box alerting the user that the message has been sent.
+The email generator that I created is a program that implements a prototype user interface for composing an email message.
+The program should also display a dialog box showing the user that the message has been sent.
 When the user closes the dialog box, all text fields and text areas should be emptied.

 #Implementation
-In this program, I created it repetitely.
 This program contains two classes: "LabAssignment.java" and "Main.java".
 "LabAssignment.java" I created the Send button, To field, From field, and Subject Field.

 ##LabAssignment4.java